danivpv/danivpv/docs/CV.md

 ### **Founder & AI Engineer**
 **MXAI** | January 2024 – Present | Remote
-- Developed and deployed an AI-powered sales agent achieving 100% catalog's product lookup accuracy and +95% FAQ retrieval rate, with automated cart management and payment processing, using LangChain, FastAPI, LlamaIndex, Stripe, and AWS/Railway infrastructure
+- Developed and deployed AI-powered solutions on AWS with event-driven architectures for AI agents with Langchain and RAG.
-- Built corporate website using modern tech stack (Next.js, TypeScript, Tailwind, shadcn/ui) with responsive design and optimized performance
+- Built corporate websites using the modern tech stack of Next.js, TypeScript, Tailwind and shadcn/ui for mobile first responsive designs.
-- Currently developing a SaaS platform for sales forecasting and revenue optimization using AWS and ML technologies
+- Led customer sales meetings and demo presentations to iterate on requirements and validate value propositions.

 ### **Data Scientist**
 **Kuona** | December 2023 – May 2024 | Remote
-- Trained and deployed RNNs to optimize sales units for manufacturers and retailers using PyTorch, Python on AWS, containerized with Docker
+- Developed RNNs for sales forecasting with PyTorch, served through a batch ML system hosted in AWS.
+Ensured availability of predictions for clients to simulate revenue management scenarios with Django and PostgreSQL.
+- Proposed using QLora for model fine-tuning and custom loss functions to improve business KPIs.
-- Modeled competitors' pricing data and implemented LIME for demand elasticity analysis using Pandas, PyTorch, Scikit-Learn, and PostgreSQL
+- Modeled competitors' pricing data and implemented LIME for demand elasticity analysis using Pandas, Pytorch, Scikit-Learn, and PostgreSQL.
-- Developed internal dashboard with Django and PostgreSQL for operations team to simulate dynamic pricing strategies and revenue management scenarios

 ### **Data Scientist Jr.**
 **Entropía AI** | February 2023 – November 2023 | Remote
-- Managed NLP tasks using RAG and prompt engineering with LlamaIndex, Pandas, MongoDB, and LangChain
+- Led the development of RAG pipelines, enhancing accuracy in QA benchmarks for regulatory datasets with LlamaIndex, MongoDB, and LangChain.
-- Created ELT pipeline with Python, bs4 and Airflow from scrapped Mexican Political System data into MongoDB
+- Created ELT pipelines with Python, bs4 and Airflow from scrapped Mexican Political System websites into MongoDB.
-- Contributed to the agile development of Icaro AI web app hosted in Heroku
+- Contributed to the agile development of Icaro AI web app hosted in Heroku.

 ### **Developer Intern**
 **Wolfram Research** | February 2021 – February 2022 | Remote
-- Built the 'Wolfram Summer Camp' app integrating Wolfram One's cloud services
+- Built the 'Wolfram Summer Camp' website with Wolfram One's cloud
+- Published "Turing Patterns in Networks" in their Complex Systems Journal
 - Rotated into Wolfram Alpha software development team

 ---